 In-class Writing

-To see your progress in writing, there will be two in-class writing.
+To see your progress in writing, there will be in-class writing at the end of each Unit.
 This means that you will write an essay within a given time period without referring to any materials.

 Grades